finos/FDC3/docs/api/spec.md

 ### Joining Channels
 Apps can join channels.
-An app can only be joined to one channel at a time.
-When an app joins a channel it will automatically recieve the current context for that channel.
+When an app joins a channel, it will automatically receive the current context for that channel.

 When an app is joined to a channel, calls to fdc3.broadcast and listeners added through fdc3.addContextListener will be routed to that channel.
-If an app is not joined to a channel these methods will be no-ops, but apps can still choose to listen and broadcast to specific channels via the methods on the `Channel` class.
+If an app is not joined to any channels these methods will be no-ops, but apps can still choose to listen and broadcast to specific channels via the methods on the `Channel` class.

 It is possible that a call to join a channel could be rejected.
 If for example, the desktop agent wanted to implement controls around what data apps can access.